-We depend on our ability to obtain a desirable mix of popular new vehicles from manufacturers.
+As a result, our success is dependent upon our ability to obtain a desirable mix of popular new vehicles from manufacturers.
 More popular vehicles may often be difficult to obtain from manufacturers.
 Manufacturers generally allocate their vehicles among their franchised dealerships based on the sales history of each dealership, and in some instances on the level of capital expenditures associated with such dealerships.
 If our dealerships experience prolonged periods of sales declines or do not make adequate capital expenditures, those manufacturers may reduce their allotments of popular vehicles to our dealerships and, as a result, our new vehicle sales and profits may decline.